There are three key teams who can help you with different aspects of your research:

 The management of research data is becoming increasingly important, with many funders now having policies relating to it.

-Helping you identify and meet any technical requirements your project might need.
+We can help you identify and meet any technical requirements your project might need.
 This includes:

 - new or upgraded software and hardware